a-d-iii/api-api-final-/DOCS.md

 ## 7. Semester IDs (`sem_sub_id`)

 Many functions require a `sem_sub_id` to specify the semester.
 These IDs are specific to VIT-AP's VTOP system.
-You can find a list of common `SemSubID` values in [`src/constants.py`](src/constants.py).
+You can find a list of common `SemSubID` values in [`vitap_vtop_client/constants.py`](/vitap_vtop_client/constants.py).

 Some examples:
--   `"AP2024252"`: FALL SEM 2024-25
+-   `"AP2024254"`: Winter Semester 2024-25
--   `"AP2024256"`: Long Semester 2024-25
+-   `"AP2024255"`: Winter Semester 2024-25 Freshers
--   `"AP2023246"`: WIN SEM (2023-24)
+-   `"AP2024253"`: FALL SEM 2024-25
--   `"AP2023242"`: FALL SEM (2023-24) Regular
+-   `"AP2024252"`: FALL SEM 2024-25 FRESHERS

-It's recommended to refer to [`src/constants.py`](src/constants.py) for the most up-to-date list or to discover IDs for other semesters.
+It's recommended to refer to [`vitap_vtop_client/constants.py`](/vitap_vtop_client/constants.py) for the most up-to-date list or to discover IDs for other semesters.

 ## 8. Contributing

 Contributions are highly welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, please feel free to contribute.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project, including development setup and pull request procedures.
+Please read the [CONTRIBUTING.md](/CONTRIBUTING.md) file for guidelines on how to contribute to this project, including development setup and pull request procedures.

 ## 9. Code of Conduct

-All participants are expected to follow the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
+All participants are expected to follow the [CODE_OF_CONDUCT.md](/CODE_OF_CONDUCT.md).
 Please ensure you are familiar with its contents.

 ## 10. License

 This project is licensed under the Apache License, Version 2.0.
-See the `LICENSE` file (usually `LICENSE` or `LICENSE.txt`, though not explicitly listed in your project structure, it's mentioned in `README.md`) for details.
+See the [`LICENSE`](/LICENSE) for details.